Athletic Training M.A.T.

-- To prepare athletic training students to meet the educational competencies and clinical proficiencies necessary to be eligible for the Board of Certification.
+- To prepare athletic training students to meet the educational competencies and clinical proficiencies necessary to be eligible for the Board of Certification exam.

 - To develop athletic training professionals who abide by high professional and personal ethical standards, which will contribute in a positive manner to the continued development of the profession of athletic training.

-- To provide a research experience for the students to create both graduates that can conduct research as well as be consumers of published research.
+- To provide a research experience for the students to create graduates who can conduct research and also be consumers of published research.